andresaltamiranom/ICPC-Handbook/Geometry/Line.md

 ```

 **Input:** Four points.
+The first point is a single point.
 The second and third points represent a line segment.
 The fourth point is passed by reference.

 **Output:** A double value, the distance from point _p_ to the line segment _AB_.

-//TODO
+Calculates the distance from point _p_ to the line segment _AB_ and stores the intersection in _c_. //TODO